r3lativo/rd-notes/notes/unit_10.md

 2. **Carryover Effects**: The effect of the first treatment might carry over and influence the results of the second treatment.
 This can obscure the true effect of the second treatment.
 3. **Increased Complexity**: Designing and analyzing repeated measures can be more complex, requiring more advanced statistical techniques to account for the correlation between measurements.

-> [!important] While dependent (paired) t-tests can offer greater sensitivity due to reduced variance, they also come with challenges such as order effects, carryover effects, and increased complexity in design and analysis.
+> [!important] While dependent (pai) t-tests can offer greater sensitivity due to uced variance, they also come with challenges such as order effects, carryover effects, and increased complexity in design and analysis.
 >
 > **Independent t-tests, although potentially less sensitive, do not suffer from these particular limitations.**